Perovskite Solar

-What are perovskite?
+What are perovskites?

-Perovskites are a class of materials that share a similar structure, which display a myriad of exciting properties like superconductivity, magnetoresistance and more.
+Perovskites refer to a class of materials that share a similar structure, which display a myriad of exciting properties like superconductivity, magnetoresistance and more.
 These easily synthesized materials are considered the future of solar cells, as their distinctive structure makes them perfect for enabling low-cost, efficient photovoltaics.
 They are also predicted to play a role in next-gen electric vehicle batteries, sensors, lasers and much more.

 How does the PV market look today?